The intention of our curriculum

 The values of our curriculum encompass a well sequenced academic journey, cultural capital experiences and personal development opportunities including careers, SMSC and British Values.
 The concepts build knowledge and skills over time that ensures all students leave as well-rounded citizens.

-- Employability skills are embedded through the five year learning journey for all students and the overarching careers offer can be found here The Henry Beaufort School - Careers
+Employability skills are embedded through the five year learning journey for all students and the overarching careers offer can be found here.

 Options Process in Year 8